Updated: Mar 21, 2021

 Smiling in relief, I headed toward his voice, but stopped short.
 Waiting.
 Thinking.
 What am I doing?
 How stupid would I be to open the door thinking it was really going to be him waiting for me out there?
 Of course it isn’t him.
 If it was, he’d simply be here next to me, not on the other side of the door.

 With no warning, a set of cold hands latched onto me, dragging me up against the heirloom mirror I’d stopped in front of.
 I whipped my head to face the mirror and was shocked to see not my reflection, but Sjenka.
-I had just enough time to register it was her and not me before being pulled clean through the glass.
+It wasn’t my face.
+My face could never house such a look.
+Sjenka’s trademark mischievous smile was gone and in its place was one of seething malice.
+I had just enough time to register it was her hands on me, reaching through the mirror, before I was pulled clean through the glass.

 Passing through the mirror was like swimming through jello.
 It was very much what I’d been feeling in spots throughout the Overmorrow since coming home, but significantly stronger.
 Thick, as if the air was sticking to my skin, and misleadingly sweetly scented.